CoDe-Neuro/academic-code-neuro/content/authors/lucas/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
 interests:
-- Lucas work with us focused on characterising dynamic functional connectivity in neonates.
+- Lucas research project focused on characterising dynamic functional connectivity in neonates.
 He is now an Assistant Professor at Northumbria University.

 #education: